Whisky: Ireland and Scotland

-At this time, the distillation process was still in its infancy; whisky was not aged in barrels, and as a result, it had a sharp, unrefined flavor and a high alcohol content.
+At this time, the distillation process was still in its infancy; whisky was not aged in barrels, and as a result, it had a sharp, unrefined flavour and a high alcohol content.
 It was consumed without dilution and lacked the smoother, more balanced characteristics that aging would later introduce.
 Over time, both production methods and consumer tastes evolved, leading to the development of the more refined and palatable whisky.

 18th century

 In 1707, the Acts of Union merged England and Scotland into the Kingdom of Great Britain, and thereafter taxes on distilled spirits rose dramatically.
 Following parliament's divisive malt tax of 1725, most of Scotland's distillation was either shut down or forced underground.
 Scotch whisky was hidden under altars, in coffins, and in any available space to avoid the governmental excisemen or revenuers.
 Scottish distillers, operating out of homemade stills, took to distilling whisky at night when the darkness hid the smoke from the stills.
 At one point, it was estimated that over half of Scotland's whisky output was illegal.

-In America, whisky was used as currency during the American Revolution; George Washington operated a large distillery at Mount Vernon.
+In North America, whisky was used as currency during the late 18th century; George Washington operated a large distillery at Mount Vernon with hired and enslaved workers.
 Given the distances and primitive transportation network of colonial America, farmers often found it easier and more profitable to convert corn to whisky and transport it to market in that form.
 It also was a highly coveted trade good, and when an additional excise tax was levied against it in 1791, the Whiskey Rebellion erupted.